websiteinspiration/bugsplat.rb/entries/handle-your-business.md

 ## Learn What You Don't Know about Running a Business

+Running a business can get you in trouble quick if you're not paying attention.
+In Handle Your Business **you'll learn where those traps are and how to avoid them.**

+Could you find out all of this on your own?
+Sure, that's I did.
+After spending weeks of time reading thousands of blog posts and hundreds of pages of IRS documents, I learned what I needed to know. *You don't need to go through all that pain*.

 **Handle Your Business** will teach you the things you don't know you don't know about running a consulting business, so you can ask your trusted advisors the right questions without wasting their time and your money.

-From first chapter to last, **Handle Your Business** is packed with actionable, useful advice.
+## Each chapter is packed with knowledge

 **Organizing** gets you off on the right foot, explaining the different types of business entities you can choose, along with their tax implications.